mkmark/x4-notes/README.md

     - 0.65 delay
   - Traction for M and above ship, a lot of rolls (no consumption)
     - 0.69 rate
-  - Kite/Cast (these two are exact the same mod)
+  - Kite/Cast (these two are exactly the same mod but one guarantees capacity and another rate)
     - 0.19 capacity
     - 0.19 rate
 - weapon